Birkbeck College, University of London

 Select publications and research projects

-Forthcoming: Contemporary Posthumanism: Transcending the Human in Contemporary Posthuman Literature, Media, and Culture (Bloomsbury, TBA) (on hold - maternity leave)
+Forthcoming: Contemporary Posthumanism: Transcending the Human in Contemporary Posthuman Literature, Media, and Culture (Bloomsbury, TBA) (on hold due to maternity leave and ISSF project)

 Chapters in edited collections